-Public transport in Seoul has improved a lot and is mostly wheelchair-accessible, though there remain some challenges.
+Public transport in Seoul has significantly improved and is mostly wheelchair-accessible, although some challenges remain.
 The Seoul Metro is accessible, and 90 percent of stations have elevators, with stairway lifts available in the remaining stations.
-Subway cars are nearly flush with the platforms, so gap ramps are generally not needed.
+Subway cars are nearly flush with the platforms, so gap ramps are typically unnecessary.
 Some 56 percent of Seoul city buses are lowered – double the national average.
 Taxis specifically for people with disabilities are also available in Seoul, though these are in high demand and should be booked well in advance.

 LGBTQ+ in South Korea

-LGBTQ+ rights are limited in South Korea – while homosexuality isn’t illegal, same-sex marriage doesn’t exist and gay couples are unable to adopt.
-There is generally less public support of LGTBQ+ rights than in other Asian countries.
-Nevertheless, the last decade has seen some growth of LGBTQ+ support in South Korea, especially among younger generations.
+LGBTQ+ rights are limited in South Korea – while homosexuality isn't illegal, same-sex marriage doesn't exist, and gay couples cannot adopt.
+There is generally less public support for LGTBQ+ rights than in other Asian countries.
+Nevertheless, the last decade has seen some growth in LGBTQ+ support in South Korea, especially among younger generations.